Table of Contents

 This is one category that I personally use in my multi-NAS setup when looking at local setup options.
 Running multiple NAS devices means that most of them can do the same tasks but in certain cases, those devices are more tuned to provide content to a large number of users rather than battle video transcoding.
 So, why not separate them, and use multiple devices as part of a single platform?

 One example would be to host raw content on one device (maybe one with more space and faster drives) while having the client solution hosted on another unit that is maybe smaller but is running a "smarter" or more powerful CPU.
-In those situations, we are using the best of both worlds to have the best experience possible from the client side of things.
-On top of this, we are not hosting both the content and the app on a single NAS that might be also beneficial from a troubleshooting configuration side of things or scaling vertically/horizontally.
+In those situations, we are using the best of both worlds to have the best experience possible from the client's side of things.
+On top of this, we are not hosting both the content and the app on a single NAS which might be also beneficial from a troubleshooting configuration side of things or scaling vertically/horizontally.

 This scenario can also be viewed from a security element, as we are again in a situation where access to a device that users need, is the one exposed closer to the edge, and not the content itself.